aabounegm/InnoDevOpsCourse/app_python/README.md

 This app is a simple Flask application that displays the current time in Moscow.
 The Black formatter is used (by VS Code) to ensure that the code is formatted correctly.
+Flask was chosen as the web framework because it is very simple to use and has a very simple API.

 ## Installing